ottodevs/proof-of-networking/README.md

 ## 1. Technological Implementation

-The stack: Front-End: NextJS, React, Typescript, Rainbowkit/Wagmi, Turborepo/pnpm Contracts: Solidity Back-End: Ceramic, Orbis, IPFS
+-　The stack: Front-End: NextJS, React, Typescript, Rainbowkit/Wagmi, Pixelated style
+-　Contracts: Solidity
+-　Back-End: Ceramic, Orbis, IPFS

-Technologies: We are deployed on Polygon.
+-　Technologies: We are deployed on Polygon.
 We have ERC for  and  : all metadata is stored in IPFS

 ### Smart Contract Architecture